robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ## CONSIDERATIONS

 Due to the last answer, we can easily catch that the chatbot has no clue about the real-world and politics.
-Whih is exactly one of the main topic faced in this chat: how to allow artificial intelligence get a grasp of the real world and humnan psicology.
-The proposition here presented is about provide them a mechathronics humna-like body and let them operate - withing a certain constrains set - in the real-world for a porpouse and interacting with humans.
-Which is not such strange proposal considering that Tesla humanoid robots are scheduled to by built and sell for a relatively low price in the near future while in China, it is already happening.
+Which is exactly one of the main topics faced in this chat: how to allow artificial intelligence to get a grasp of the real world and human psychology.
+The proposition here presented is about providing them a mechatronics human-like body and letting them operate - within a certain constraints set - in the real-world for a purpose and interacting with humans.
+Which is not such a strange proposal considering that Tesla humanoid robots are scheduled to be built and sell for a relatively low price in the near future while in China, it is already happening.

 <br/>